Dual Diagnosis Treatment Asheboro, NC

 Piedmont Counseling Services - 23.7 miles from Asheboro, NC

-Piedmont Counseling Services is a dual-diagnosis treatment center in Greensboro, NC that offers treatment services for drug or alcohol use and mental health disorders that include bipolar disorder as well as thought disorders.
+Piedmont Counseling Services is a dual diagnosis treatment center in Greensboro, North Carolina that offers treatment for substance abuse and mental health disorders that include bipolar disorder as well as schizoid personality disorder.

 Address: 315 Hughes Street, Greensboro, NC 27401 in Guilford County